Ram-N/weatherData/index.md

   <h1>
-#<a name="how-to-use-this-package"></a>Using the package: Typical Workflow
+###<a name="how-to-use-this-package"></a>Using the package: Typical Workflow

-The typical workflow when using <code>weatherData</code> is to first find the <code>station_id </code> for the location(s) that you are interested in.
-Once you have the station_id and the date ranges, it is a simple matter to fetch the data.</p>
+Typically, in order to analyze the available weather data, you will need to decide on four parameters:

+1. Location.
+(Which city, zipcode or weather station are you interested in)
+2. Time Interval (Is this for 1 day, a sequence of dates, or a whole year or more)
+3. Level of Detail: Is one record per day adequate?
+(If so, use summarized) If not, specify the `opt_detailed` option.
+4. Which of the available columns are you interested in?
+(Temperature, Pressure, Wind, Humidity or all the available ones.)

-In all the examples that follow, it is assumed that you have loaded the library.
-You can do by typing `library(weatherData).`
+In all the examples, it is assumed that you have loaded the library.
+You can do so by typing `library(weatherData).`

+####Step 1:
+Find the `station id` for the location(s) that you are interested in.
+If you know the airport code (3 letters) you can try that.
+Once you have the `station_id` and the date ranges, it is a simple matter to fetch the data.

+####Step 2:
+Set the date range: `start_date="YYYY-MM-DD"` and `end_date="YYYY-MM-DD"` If you need data for just one day, then end_date doesn't have to be specified.

+####Step 3:
+If the default level of detail is sufficient, call one of the `getWeatherData()` functions, and assign the data frame being returned to it.

+  `wx_df <- getWeatherForDate("SAN", "2011-08-26")`

-Many [more Detailed Examples](Examples2.html) of the functions in `weatherData` can be found in these pages.
+A few [more Detailed Examples](Examples2.html) of the functions in `weatherData` can be found in these [pages](Examples2.html).

+#### <a name="usecases"></a>weatherData Demo Application

+  <p><code>WeatherCompare</code> is <a href="http://spark.rstudio.com/ram/WeatherCompare/">a Shiny App</a> that uses the data brought over by weatherData and then summarized in various ways.</p>

 ###<a name="articles"></a>  Articles about weatherData